mars-research/redleaf/README.md

   sudo sudo update-grub2
 ```

-Reboot and choose the xv6 entry.
+Reboot and choose the "RedLeaf" entry.
 Make sure that you can see the grub menu
 list by editing /etc/default/grub making sure that GRUB_HIDDEN_TIMEOUT_QUIET is
 set to "false".